What is a home improvement loan?

 - unsecured loans don’t need to be secured against an asset, so there’s no risk of losing something you own if you fall behind with repayments

-- they tend to be flexible as you can choose your repayment period, from as little as one up to five years
+- they tend to be flexible as you can choose your repayment period, from as little as 1 up to 5 years

 - interest rates tend to be higher for unsecured loans than for secured loans as unsecured loans are not tied to any collateral